 According to Neil Patel in his article SEO Copywriting: How to Write Content For People and Optimize For Google, the number one ranking factor in Google is quality.

 2. Search engines will measure how many quality links are pointing to your page.
 Quality links are also a ranking factor on search engines.

 3. Copywriting for SEO is about understanding your audience than writing content for your audience.
-Choosing keywords words, and phrases that support the subjects of your webpages encourages search engines to send your audience to your webpage.
+Choosing keywords and phrases that support your webpages' subjects encourages search engines to send your audience to your webpage.

 An SEO copywriter will understand search engines and how they work.

 Write for people first.

 Copywriters that focus on these three things, in that specific order, along with creativity, create copy that brings people to their sites.
 Creating content that is compelling, credible, and optimized for search engines makes a great end-user experience.
 These happy users will then share on social media, building inbound links.
 Google views these shares as relevant, and this can improve your ranking on their search engine.

 Your content should be formatted for easy readability and be up to date.